Norman Dohring doesn’t own a smartphone. He’s driven the same truck for twenty years. He’s tough, hardworking, and self-sufficient. For a human.

 When a wormhole transports Norman to the planet Bomba, he encounters a species that’s bigger, stronger, and able to handle Bomba's scorching weather and 31-hour days.
 Norman struggles to survive.
 But he'll have to because there's a person on Bomba who needs his help.
 It's someone he knows, someone he loves.

 To reach them, Norman will have to cross a hostile landscape that's home to a species who despises humans and their filthy habits.
 It'll be the hardest trek of Norman Dohring's life, but he might just be stubborn enough to make it.

 Someone has left a crate in the basement of Graham Doubleday’s new house.
 Inside he finds wires and panels and circuit boards.
-It’s an unassembled machine.
+An unassembled machine.

-With the help of his son, Graham builds it.
-He learns that the machine can send and receive physical objects.
+With the help of his son, Graham builds it and learns that the machine can send and receive physical objects.
 And every day Graham receives a new transmission, each one more bizarre than the last.